chuckenglehart/chuckenglehart.github.io/_posts/2023-04-10-refurbishing-red-brinkmann-grill.markdown

 A wire brush took most of the grease and soot off.
 Then a metal brush took most of the remaining grime off.
 ![Burners Installed](/assets/images/20230408_120650.jpg)

 Putting it back together was similarly easy.
-The burners slid back over the 'deedles', and the screw holes were offset so you know which way was supposed to be up.
-I used Stainless steel 1/2 inch #10-32 bolts and nuts to attach the crossover tubes and burners to the gril frame.
+The burners slid back over the 'needles', and the screw holes were offset so you know which way was supposed to be up.
+I used stainless steel 1/2 inch #10-32 bolts and nuts to attach the crossover tubes and burners to the gril frame.
 ![Burners Installed](/assets/images/20230408_120650.jpg)
 The flavorizer tents are just sitting in place, but I don't expect them to be an issue.
 Most of the tabs holding them in place are gone anyway.
 ![Bars Sitting On Top](/assets/images/20230408_120919.jpg)